craftingcity/The-Known-World/MAIN/Planes/Underdark.md

 # King's Highway
 The tunnels were the screams of a tortured god, Torog, whom is believed to have finally died.
 Now Lolth is the Queen of the Underdark, and drow, mindflayer and other factions vie for the throne.

 The "King's Highway" is the largest and most permanent tunnels through this plane.
 The blood of Torog gives magic to it.
 Crusted blood and puss fill the gouges against the walls and the tunnels themselves.
-Ranging from 50 to 200 feet in diameter, they are the quickest and most dangerous path through the underdark.
+Ranging from 50 to 200 feet in diameter, they are the quickest yet most dangerous path through the underdark.

 # Threats
 Drow make their home in the deep sections of the underdark, and make cities and townships in which to live.